lolpack/foilHats/README.md

 foilHats
 ========

-I wanted to see if there was a correlation between aluminum sales (measured by the success of a top aluminum manufacturer) and alien sightings.
+I wanted to get some familiarity with D3, so I decided to see if there was a correlation between aluminum sales (measured by the success of a top aluminum manufacturer) and alien sightings.
 Evidently there doesn't appear to be evidence to support a relationship between the two, but when has a lack of evidence stopped anyone?

 I used D3 to form and manipulate the graph.